Git best practices

 With Gitleaks you can regularly check your repositories for unintentionally saved access data.

-With :ref: you can remove unwanted files from your Git history.
+With git-filter-repo you can remove unwanted files from your Git history.